RedSoftwareSystems/axum-oidc-client/DOCUMENTATION.md

     pub id_token: String,
     pub access_token: String,
     pub token_type: String,
-    pub refresh_token: String,
-    pub scope: String,
-    pub expires: DateTime<Local>,
+    /// None if the provider did not issue a refresh token pub refresh_token: Option<String>,
+    /// None if the provider did not return a scope pub scope: Option<String>,
+    /// None if neither `expires_in` nor `token_max_age` were available at session creation.
+    /// When None, the token refresh logic is disabled entirely. pub expires: Option<DateTime<Local>>,
 }
 ```

 **Auto-Refresh:**
 The `AuthSession` extractor automatically refreshes expired tokens when used in route handlers.
-If the session's access token has expired, the extractor:
+If the session's access token has expired and a `refresh_token` is present, the extractor:

 1. Uses the refresh token to obtain a new access token
-2. Updates all token fields (access_token, id_token if provided, expires)
+2. Updates all token fields (`access_token`, `id_token` if provided, `expires` if new expiry info is returned)
 3. Saves the updated session to cache
 4. Returns the refreshed session to your handler

+When `expires` is `None`, the refresh logic is skipped (no expiry info was available at session creation).
+When `refresh_token` is `None`, expired sessions require re-authentication.

 This means you never need to manually check expiration or refresh tokens.